Introduction – HIV and STD risks

 - Also, for an explanation of the risk of contracting HIV from specific acts of sexual intercourse, click here.

 First of all, here are some terms you should understand.

 - You can get HIV by performing oral sex on your male partner.
 The risk is not as pronounced as it is with unprotected vaginal or anal sex, but oral sex clearly is a mode of transmitting HIV.

 - You are also at risk for getting other sexually transmitted infections (STIs), including herpes, syphilis, chlamydia and gonorrhea.

 - Using condoms during oral sex reduces the risk of contracting HIV and other STIs.

-- Your risk of contracting HIV from oral sex is reduced if your male partner does not ejaculate in your mouth.
+- You reduce the risk of contracting HIV from oral sex if your male partner does not ejaculate in your mouth.

-- Your risk of contracting HIV from oral sex is reduced if you do not have open sores or cuts in your mouth.
+- You reduce the risk of contracting HIV from oral sex if you do not have open sores or cuts in your mouth.

 Receiving Oral Sex If You Are A Man